alehuo/clubhouse/backend/README.md

 ### Without docker

 1. Clone the repo
-2. Install yarn if not yet installed
-3. Run `yarn` to install dependencies
+2. Run `npm install` to install dependencies
-4. Create `.env` file and define environment variables.
+3. Create `.env` file and define environment variables.
 See `.env.example` file.
-5.  `yarn create-databases` to create necessary databases (optionally, you can create the databases manually.)
+4.  `npm run create-databases` to create necessary databases (optionally, you can create the databases manually.)
-6.  `yarn migrate` to run migrations
+5.  `npm run migrate` to run migrations
-7.  `yarn seed` to seed the database
+6.  `npm run seed` to seed the database
-8.  `yarn start` to start the server or `yarn watch` to watch for code changes
+7.  `npm start` to start the server or `npm run watch` to watch for code changes

-### With Docker

-1. Clone the repo
-2. Run `docker-compose up -d --build`
-3. Run `yarn migrate-docker`
-4. Run `yarn seed-docker` to seed your database with example users

 ### Credentials